DroidCatRu/DroidCatRu/README.md

 My name is Artem.
 I love coding, mechanical keyboards, cats and new technologies.

- - 🧑🏼‍💻 I'm currently working on RFID Android scanner project at Hi-Tech.
+ - 🧑🏼‍💻 Working at StarLine, Saint Petersburg, developing mobile application for controling car alarm.
+In the past worked on mobile app for Android RFID scanner at Hi-Tech, Moscow.
  - ✈️ Living in Moscow and Saint-Petersburg.
  - 🌱 Master's student at ITMO University in the Department of Translational Information Technologies majoring in Mobile and Networking Technologies.
  - 📫 How to reach me: [Telegram](https://t.me/DroidCat)